CKMitchell3/Covid_Capitalism/README.md

 ![MC_oneyear_dist_plot.png](images/MC_oneyear_dist_plot.png)

 **Analysis:** The chart above illustrates the returns distributed across a range of 1.73 and 8.25, with a mean of 3.84 and the 95% of the returns falling within 2.26 and 5.93.
-What this essentially means is the portfolio performed very, very well
+What this essentially means is the portfolio performed very, very well.

 ![MC_oneyear_optimal_sim_plot.png](images/MC_oneyear_optimal_sim_plot.png)